 This Caesar Salad is the real deal, just like what you’d get from a high-quality restaurant.
 With homemade Caesar dressing, fresh croutons, and shavings of parmigiano reggiano, it’s easy to prepare and so delicious.
 You can even make it the main meal by adding this lemony Grilled Chicken Breast.

 A good quality Caesar salad is one of my favorite things ever to eat.

-I’ve seen some recipes on the internet that call for using mayonnaise as a shortcut, but I don’t recommend it, as the flavor isn’t quite right.
+I’ve seen some Caesar Salad recipes on the internet that call for a “half-scratch” caesar dressing using mayonnaise as a shortcut, but personally I don’t see the point to this.

 An awesome Caesar Salad will also include fresh, homemade croutons, made with a great-quality bread.

 The problem with storebought croutons is they have no moisture to them, because they must have a long shelf life.

 Fortunately, homemade croutons are really easy to make, and you can use slightly old bread cubes.
 Follow this post for how to make Croutons, and know that you can use that formula for adding crunchy croutons to any type of salad, not just Caesar.
 I’ve included instructions for making them on the stovetop or in the oven on a rimmed baking sheet.